Water – The Lifeblood of Almonds

 Irrigation and Drought Strategies

-Good overall summaries of strategies under different water availability scenarios can be found at the UC Drought Management website.
+Additionally, good overall summaries of strategies under different water availability scenarios can be found at the UC Drought Management website.
 The Irrigation Management module of the California Almond Sustainability Program (CASP) contains a broad array of information on setting up and managing an irrigation system in almond orchards.
 More information can be found in the following California Almond Outlook and Western Farm Press articles available here.

 - Irrigation Scheduling Using Evapotranspiration (ET) and Updated Almond Crop Coefficients (Kc)